-This term refers a security glitch.
-A breach can result in disclosure of personal data of one or more data subjects — employees, clients, tradespeople.
+This term refers to a security glitch.
+A breach can result in the disclosure of personal data of one or more data subjects — employees, clients, tradespeople.
 It can also result in data being destroyed, modified, altered or lost.
 Breaches are not just a loss of data.
-Many more things can happen to the data of single or thousands of data subjects.
+Many more things can happen to the data of a single subject, or even thousands of data subjects.

 Why the Concern over Breaches?

 Obviously data subjects who agreed to your company’s gathering, processing, storing and using their data expect that only your company will have access to that data.
 Moreover, they expect that this data will be used only as your company stated it would be used.
 Finally, they expected the data would be safely stored.
 Breaches can jeopardize any or all of these expectations.